At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: State-dependent branching processes with migration

-If $\P\{\eta>0\}$ is positive then $0$ is not absorbing and, consequently, $Z_n$ is irreducible.
-Then we can apply Theorem~\ref{thm:pi.recurrent} to $\sqrt{Z_n}$ and derive the tail behaviour of the stationary measure of $Z_n$: for any constants $a<b$ we have
+If $\inf_k\P\{\eta(k)>0\}>0$ then $0$ is not absorbing and, consequently, $\{Z_n\}$ is irreducible.
+Then we can apply Theorem~\ref{thm:pi.recurrent} to $\sqrt{Z_n}$ and derive the tail behaviour of the stationary measure of $\{Z_n\}$: for any constants $a<b$ we have

-It follows from Theorem~\ref{thm:bp.conditioned} that $Z_n$ is positive recurrent when $\rho>2$.
-In this case may apply also Theorem~\ref{thm:pre-st.pos.rec.} and obtain tail asymptotics for $Z_n$.
+It follows from Theorem~\ref{thm:bp.conditioned} that $\{Z_n\}$ is positive recurrent when $\rho>2$.
+In this case we may apply also Theorem~\ref{thm:pre-st.pos.rec.} and obtain tail asymptotics for $Z_n$.